Retrieving Group Chat Messages

 Once the bucket values are determined, the function iterates over each interval in the

-For each interval, the start (firstBucketOfInterval
+For each interval, the start (firstBucketOfInterval) and end

 bucket values